Welcome Back For Another Year Of Mind- Boggling Adventures!

 The possibilities are endless and I really would like to hear what you think I should do.
 And I really would love to get you involved, joining me on this journey.

 Okay, so much for today.
-From next week onwards I will be back to me regular positing schedule here on the blog.
+From next week onwards I will be back to me regular posting schedule here on the blog.
 In addition there will be regular new podcast episodes.

 Post by Bjoern Eser.
 Bjoern is the founder of The Active Amputee.